 3) Class participation / activities (10%)

-Students are expected to actively participate in class activities such as group presentation, discussion, online postings, etc. Additionally, students will post on discussion topics on Canvas 2-3 times weekly; the number of students’ postings on discussion topics on Canvas and in-class discussions and activities will be all counted.
+Students are expected to actively participate in class activities such as group presentations, discussions, online postings, etc. Additionally, students will post on discussion topics on Canvas 2-3 times weekly; the number of students’ postings on discussion topics on Canvas and in-class discussions and activities will all be counted.